l-catallo/json-vars/README.md

 An Argument can be any string, number or boolean.
 String Arguments can contain the same character set of names.

-If it's needed a Variable's name or a string Argument can be wrapped with with single or double quotes, in which case any character is allowed.
+If it's needed, a Variable's name or a string Argument can be wrapped in single or double quotes, in which case any character is allowed.

 ###### Scope

-The scope indicates to the Solver the context on which it should resolve the variable's name
+The Scope indicates to `json-vars` the context on which it should resolve the Variable's name.

 ###### Transformer

-A Transformer can modify the value coming from the scope before the final substitution happens.
-If multiple Transformers are chained, they are applied left to right
+A Transformer can modify the value coming from the Scope before the final substitution happens.
+If multiple Transformers are chained, they are applied left to right.

 #### Nesting Variables

 Variables can also be placed inside a Variable's name or a string Argument, this works only for unquoted strings.

-So in `"${self:foo.${env:ENV_VAR}}"` the inner variable will be resolved and replaced before the outer variale, while in `"${self:'foo.${env:ENV_VAR}'}"` the outer variable's name will be left as is.
+So in `"${self:foo.${env:ENV_VAR}}"` the inner Variable will be resolved and replaced before the outer variale, while in `"${self:'foo.${env:ENV_VAR}'}"` the outer Variable's name will be left as is.

 ## Builtin Scopes and Transformers

 #### Scopes

 ###### `env`
-Resolves the variable against the current shell environment.
+Resolves the Variable against the current shell environment.

 ###### `self`
 References another property of the current input object.